-Luke's gospel is providing our weekly men's group I was part of a few years back with a wealth of instructions for us to appropriate and follow.
+Luke's gospel provided a weekly men's group I was part of a few years back with a wealth of instructions for us to appropriate and follow.
 We found in Luke a number of controversial topics.
-In following Jesus on his last journey to Jerusalem we keep running into some rather strong statements from our Lord.
-Instead of making it easy, appealing, and attractive to follow Him, in Chapter 14 of Luke Jesus tightened up considerably the entrance requirements for participating with Him in His kingdom.
+In following Jesus on his last journey to Jerusalem, for example, we keep running into some rather strong statements from our Lord.
+Instead of making it easy, appealing, and attractive to follow Him, in Chapter 14 Luke, we found that Jesus tightened up considerably the entrance requirements for participating with Him in His kingdom.
 "All who will may come," shows that we all are offered an open door to everlasting life by God.
 But Jesus is way more than a mere Savior and we need Him far more than we first expect.

-We all thought the following approach by Jesus was not very "seeker-friendly."
+We all thought the following statements by Jesus were not very "seeker-friendly."

 Now great multitudes went with Him.
 And He turned and said to them, "If anyone comes to Me and does not hate his father and mother, wife and children, brothers and sisters, yes, and his own life also, he cannot be My disciple.